- Remdesivir and FIP: Treatment outcomes in feline infectious peritonitis (FIP)

 Description and mode of action

-GC-376 is a protease inhibitor specifically designed to inhibit the proliferation of Feline Coronavirus (FCoV), which is the cause of FIP.
-By inhibiting the main viral protease, GC-376 prevents the virus from replicating, thereby reducing the viral load in the cat's body.
+GC-376 is a protease inhibitor specifically designed to inhibit the replication of feline coronavirus (FCoV), the cause of FIP.
+By inhibiting the main viral protease, GC-376 prevents viral replication, thereby reducing the viral load in the cat's body.

 Brand name

-GC-376 is known under the brand name Xraphconn Xraphconn has made a name for itself in the veterinary community due to its effectiveness and good tolerability.
+Under the brand name Xraphconn GC-376 is well-known.
+Xraphconn has made a name for itself in the veterinary community due to its efficacy and good tolerability.

 GS-441524